 You are only allowed to join, drop or change plans during a Medicare Election Period.
 The period between 15 October and 7 December is the Annual Election Period (AEP).
 That's when most folks make changes to their Medicare.

 You also have an Individual Election Period (IEP).
 Your IEP begins the month before your 65th birthday, includes your birth month, and continues the month after your birth month.

 There are three ways to enroll:

 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.

 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our Missouri Medigap Plans page.
 All Medigap plans are standardized.
-That means you can chose the plan you need based on best price without worrying about the benefits.
+That means you can choose the plan you need based on the best price without worrying about the benefits.

 This Medicare Advantage plan information is maintained by David Bynon and was last updated on .